 Rother earned a bachelor’s degree from the University of Illinois at Chicago.
 In addition to fostering educational improvements through her work at CDW-G, she serves as director emeritus for the Make-A-Wish Foundation of Illinois.

-Brittany A. SmithVice President, Financial Planning and Analysis
+Brittany A. SmithVice President, Investor Relations and Financial Planning and Analysis

-Brittany Smith is vice president, financial planning and analysis for CDW.
-Smith is responsible for planning, mergers and acquisitions, pricing, and providing financial recommendations and business decision support for leaders across the company.
+Brittany Smith is vice president, investor relations and financial planning and analysis for CDW.
+Smith is responsible for all aspects of the investor relations function.
+In addition, she holds responsibility for financial planning, mergers and acquisitions, pricing, and providing financial recommendations and business decision support for leaders across the company.

 Prior to joining CDW in 2017, Smith served as chief financial officer of Envoy Global, a venture capital-backed global immigration services technology startup.
 Smith also served as a director at Madison Dearborn Partners, a Chicago-based private equity firm, where she focused on investments in technology, media and telecommunications services companies including CDW, Intelsat, The Topps Company and TransUnion.
 Previously, Smith worked as an analyst at Morgan Stanley Capital Partners (now Metalmark Capital).